How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 1. Keep the timestamps

 Sooner or later you'll question whether someone really said something the way you wrote it.
-Being able to jump back to the audio at the exact second is what makes the difference between editing and rewriting.
+Being able to jump back to the audio at the exact second is what makes the difference between editing and rewriting from scratch.
 Both Notta and Rimo Voice support timestamped exports — keep them on.

 "Um," "like," "you know" — manually scrubbing fillers eats an hour fast.
-Use the "smoothing" or "cleanup" feature in your transcription tool, or paste the raw text into ChatGPT with a prompt like "remove filler words and lightly tidy this transcript without changing meaning."
-Keep the raw transcript in one Notion block, and the cleaned version next to it.
+Use the "smoothing" or "cleanup" feature in your transcription tool, or paste the raw text into ChatGPT with a prompt like "remove filler words and lightly tidy this transcript without changing the meaning."
+Keep the raw transcript in one Notion block and the cleaned version next to it, so you can always check the original.

 3. Always spot-check the first 5 and last 5 minutes for speaker labels

-Speaker identification tends to swap labels in segments with lots of short back-channel responses.
+Speaker identification tends to swap labels in segments with lots of short back-channel responses ("yeah," "right," "okay").
 A quick scan of the first and last five minutes catches almost all the issues before they reach the final Notion page.

 Cheat sheet: which tool, when